rsmp-nordic/rsmp_validator/docs/pages/configuring.md

 In this case, the S0027 test above will not run, because it requires sxl 1.0.13 or higher, but we limited to 1.0.7.

-Usaully you will want to set `restrict_testing` version to what the site or supervisor is actually using, but it's possible to use other values.
+Usually you will want to set `restrict_testing` version to what the site or supervisor is actually using, but it's possible to use other values.